ViamHealth/portal/README.md

 To test server hit http://127.0.0.1:8080/ or 127.0.0.1:8080/admin

+** for facebook **

+Login at 127.0.0.1:8080/admin

+go to http://localhost:8080/admin/sites/site/  and change example.com to viamhealth.com or localhost:8080

+go to http://localhost:8080/admin/socialaccount/socialapp/ and add FB app settings

+**for facebook ends**

 To get your token make a POST call to http://127.0.0.1:8080/api-token-auth/ with username and password are POST data

 Eg. API calls for users